 - Cutting your toenails after bathing, when they’re soft.
 Cut them straight across and smooth them with a nail file.

 In some cases, your healthcare provider may refer you to a podiatrist (foot expert) for specialized foot care ― especially if you have diabetes.
 A podiatrist can help you with corns, calluses or other foot problems.

 When should I see my healthcare provider?

 Contact your healthcare provider if you:

 - Get a bad infection in a sore on your foot.
-The infection can expand into your muscles, tissues, blood and bone.
+The infection can expand into your muscles, tissues, blood and bones.
 If your infection is severe, you may need to go to the hospital.